Blockstream/satellite/doc/api.md

 You can use this option to integrate the API reception with other applications.
 Nevertheless, please be aware of the potential security risk if someone unintended has your public key and can send malicious files to you.
+To add an extra layer of safety, you can use the `--sender` option [described earlier](#choosing-the-sender) to filter digitally signed messages from a selected sender only.

-Avoid unsafe commands within the `--exec` option and **use at your own risk**.
+In any case, avoid unsafe commands within the `--exec` option and **use at your own risk**.